snipem/commute-tube/README.md

 I made this tool because I was getting a new job with a daily commute via train attached.
 On that train ride no cellular network nor wifi was available.
 Despite wifi was introduced to the trains in the mean time, commute-tube still holds up by giving me instant access to the videos I want to watch without thinking about bandwidth and spinning loading wheels.

 commute-tube is a tool written in Python and should be run in a headless environment such as a server with a USB pen attached.
-It will look for your USB pen, tries to mount it, download your configured content and unmount the pen afterwards.
+It will look for your USB pen.
 The only thing that should be done regularly is to plug in your pen after work and catch it before you leave the house.

 Alternatively, it is possible to just download to a folder and synch this folder via rsynch to your laptop or smart device.